khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - why should we produce information and whom should we address with this information i.e. who is our target audience?
 - what is the change we would like to see in the world and how can we use our resident identities on the Web to support this change?

 The module introduces primarily free and cross-platform software and, where possible, highlights their advantages and disadvantages to paid software.
 As the module in 2021 runs in labs equipped with Windows PCs, I demonstrate software in the workshops and screencasts using Windows 10 operating system (OS).
-However, as the OS I primarily use is macOS, I might introduce some software on macOS as well.
+However I primarily use macOS, so I might switch sometimes.
+You will be able use most of the software I introduce on the Lab PC, but if you want you can install them on your own computers as well e.g. if you'd like to work from home instead on these computers.

+_How many of you plan to use the PC provided in these labs for course wor_

+_If you are not a first-year student, have you used the Student Union or the Medie Centre's creative studios before on campus?_

+What software/hardware do you have experience with for creating or editing content with e.g., Photoshop, iMovie, microphones, video cameras, your phone with apps?

 <br>